Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Hairline Restoration in Female Patients: Fixing Large Foreheads and High Hairlines

-Hairline lowering or forehead reduction is a cosmetic procedure which balances the facial aesthetic in people with naturally large foreheads.
+Hairline lowering or forehead reduction is a cosmetic procedure that balances the facial aesthetic in people with naturally large foreheads.
 It is performed most commonly on women, but also occasionally on men.
 In these cases, hair loss or a thinning hairline was usually never a problem.
-However the patient has often been unhappy with their appearance for some time.
+However, the patient has often been unhappy with their appearance for some time.
 There are numerous types of surgery to achieve this (with FUE hairline restoration being the least invasive with the lowest potential for scarring).
-Regardless of the technique used, the creation of the most natural looking hairlines should be the surgeon’s ultimate goal for each unique patient.
+Regardless of the technique used, the creation of the most natural-looking hairlines should be the surgeon’s ultimate goal for each unique patient.

 In the FUE hairline restoration before and after photos below, Dr. Umar lowers the hairline of the patients in order to reduce the size of the forehead.

 Achieving Aesthetic and Natural Hairline Design through Hair Transplant

 Surgically achieving natural-looking hairlines is a delicate, artistic pursuit, which requires a skillful artist with access to an array of “paintbrushes,” so to speak.
 Just as a painter would not create his masterpiece using a single thick brush, an FUE hairline restoration surgeon must have access to fine donor hairs in order to do justice to his work.
 This marks the difference between an outcome that appears natural and the ability to detect a hair transplant.
 Dr. UGraft™’s technology owes its extraordinary hairline creation to the use of nape or fine body hair (e.g. leg hair), which yields unmatched natural softness.

 In addition to the artist’s tools, the artist himself must have the training, wisdom, vision, and talent to recreate different hairline types with the following considerations:

 - Position of the hairline (again, the rule of thirds)